EvanHuang7/ai-tools/README.md

 ## <a name="about-the-author">👨‍💼 About the Author</a>

 Hi!
-I'm **Evan Huang — a full-stack software developer with 4+ years of experience** in web applications, real-time systems, and cloud integration.
-I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like **Google Cloud Platform, React, Node.js, Go, Python and different AI technologies**.
+I'm **Evan Huang — a full-stack software developer with 4+ years of experience** in web applications and cloud integration.
+I’m passionate about building scalable products with clean architecture, elegant UI/UX, and modern technologies like **React, Node.js, Go, Python, Google Cloud Platform, Kubernate and different AI technologies**.

-This **AI Tools Studio app** project was completed on **August 8, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.
+This **AI Tools Studio app** project was completed on **August 9, 2025**, and reflects my focus on full stack development, cloud infrastructure, and responsive design into real-world solutions.

 Feel free to connect with me in LinkedIn or GitHub!